leighseverson/countyweather/README.md

 <td align="left">The air pressure relative to Mean Sea Level</td>
 <td align="left">Hectopascals</td>
 <td align="left">860</td>
-<td align="left">1090</td>
+<td align="left">1,090</td>
 </tr>
 </tbody>
 </table>

 There are other columns available in addition to these weather variables such as quality codes.
-For example, `wind_direction_quality` - each of the main weather variables has a corresponding quality code that can be pulled by adding `_quality` to the end of the variable name.
+For example, `wind_direction_quality` - each of the main weather variables has a corresponding quality code that can be pulled by adding "\_quality" to the end of the variable name.

 For more information about the weather variables described in the above table and other available columns, see the [ISD documentation file](ftp://ftp.ncdc.noaa.gov/pub/data/noaa/ish-format-document.pdf).